 - Thoughts about suicide

-Lexapro® Birth Defects
+Lexapro® and Birth Defect Risk

 The Lexapro® Medication Guide says it is not known if "Lexapro® will harm your unborn baby."
 The guide advises you to talk with your doctor about taking Lexapro® if you are pregnant or breastfeeding.

 But, data has suggested a link between SSRI antidepressants and an increase in the risk of certain birth defects, including septal heart defects, a serious lung disorder called persistent pulmonary hypertension of the newborn (PPHN), abdominal walls defects in which the intestines and/or organs protrude through the belly button and head and skull defects.

 Lexapro® is an FDA pregnancy category C medication.
 That means that animal studies have shown the drug to cause birth defects but there are no adequate human studies to show birth defects.

 Contact a Lexapro® Attorney